acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-automatic-deployment.rst

 Automatic Deployment
 ======================

-The goal of this feature is to deploy a model automatically  in a target environment.
+The goal of this feature is to trigger the launch of a Jenkins job automatically.
-Automation of model deployment is based on an external Jenkins server fully managed by the Acumos users.
-Some specifics Jenkins jobs must be created by the Acumos user and then, based on some parameters that must be fullfiled by Acumos users (ip adress of the jenkins server, jenkins login and security token, etc ...), Acumos will trigger these Jenkins jobs.
+Some specifics Jenkins jobs must be created by the Acumos user and then, based on some parameters that must be fullfiled by Acumos users like : ip adress of the jenkins server, jenkins login and security token, etc … (see Portal and Marketplace Admin guide section 9 ), Acumos will trigger these Jenkins jobs.
+This functionality can be used with Web onboarding through the Acumos UI or with onboarding by CLI with acumos-python-client, acumos-r-client and acumos-java-client.
 Deployment of the model is performed by the Jenkins Jobs, not by Acumos.